 Global Conversation sessions are 90-minute lively Zoom synchronous sessions in which students from several international partner institutions interact in a guided, facilitated manner on a list of global topics.

 The session is designed for student dialogue and international connection, NOT as a faculty lecture.

 Sessions are co-facilitated by faculty members from various participating international institutions.
 Faculty teams are often most manageable when they are composed of 2-4 members.
 Faculty members can form their own international teams if they already have partners, or they can request to be matched with an international/DePaul partner(s).

 The Global Engagement Team at DePaul will take care of the logistics of the sessions, coordinating the registration, and providing an in-room assistant that will help manage the Zoom room.

-Commit to bring at least 7 students per faculty to participate in the session.
-Faculty may feel free to incorporate the sessions as part of their current syllabi as they see fit, but this is not an expectation or a requirement.
+Commit to bring at least 7 students per faculty member to participate in the session.
+Faculty are encouraged to incorporate the sessions as part of their current syllabi as they see fit.

 Have one DePaul faculty member be the convener of the group, calling the team together.
 The Global Engagement team will help find a DePaul partner if you are not a DePaul faculty member and need one.